ading2210/Hypixel-Discord-Bot/README.md

 `$bedwars [player name] misc [mode]` - Displays miscellaneous stats about a player.

 `$bedwars [player name] kills [mode]` - Displays stats about your kills and deaths.

+### Todo:
+- Add commands for other minigames
+- Show quick buy menu and hotbar in bedwars